Dear readers of ADxS.org, please forgive the disruption.

 See stress benefits of listlessness.

-Not the overload itself, but the feeling of being overloaded could be helpful from the point of view of stress to activate the person to make even more and greater efforts.
+Not the excessive demands themselves, but the feeling of excessive demands could be helpful from the point of view of stress in order to activate the person concerned to make even more and greater efforts.

-The feeling of being overwhelmed could be aimed at thinking about how to solve the problem in another way or motivating to seek support and help.
+The feeling of being overwhelmed could be intended to make you think about how you can solve the problem differently or to motivate you to seek support and help.

 4.26.
 Time estimation error as a stress benefit sequence

 Time estimation errors have no direct stress benefit.
-However, they could be related to the fact that stress causes waiting and inactivity to be perceived as unpleasant in order to encourage the individual to become active right now.
+However, they could be related to the fact that stress causes waiting and inactivity to be perceived as unpleasant in order to encourage the person concerned to become active immediately.

-Stress further wants the stressor to be fought immediately.
-Stress causes a deviant experience of time: now is important, everything else does not count.
-Stress victims have an altered perception to the effect that only what is right now is true and valid forever.
-This is reminiscent of a kind of temporal black-and-white thinking.
+Stress also wants the stressor to be dealt with immediately.
+Stress causes a different experience of time: now is important, everything else doesn’t count.
+People affected by stress have an altered perception to the effect that only what is happening right now is true and valid, forever.
+This is reminiscent of a kind of black and white temporal thinking.

 4.27.
 Stress benefits of sleep problems

-The stress benefit of sleep problems could be (or be the consequence of) the promotion of ruminations and thought circles (rumination), the stress benefit of which is the intensive examination of the stressor and the search for ways out and solutions.
-Since stress is not designed as a long-term resolution strategy, the aspect that less recovery impairs resolution skills is less relevant.
-Poorer sleep might also promote easier awakening to approaching dangers.
+The stress benefit of sleep problems could lie in the promotion of rumination (or be its consequence), the stress benefit of which is the intensive confrontation with the stressor and the search for ways out and solutions.
+As stress is not designed as a long-term solution strategy, the aspect that reduced recovery impairs the ability to find solutions is less relevant.
+Poorer sleep could also make it easier to wake up when danger approaches.

 5. Stress symptoms that are not typical ADHD symptoms

-There are a number of stress symptoms that are not mentioned as ADHD symptoms in the ADHD literature.
+There are a number of stress symptoms that are not referred to as ADHD symptoms in the ADHD literature.
 These are primarily physical stress symptoms.

-For many, the differentiation within the explanatory model advocated on this side could be explained by the fact that they are secondary stress symptoms that are not directly mediated by the HPA axis - e.g., psychosomatic complaints such as abdominal pain or back pain.
+In many cases, the differentiation within the explanatory model advocated on this side could be explained by the fact that these are secondary stress symptoms that are not directly mediated via the HPA axis - e.g. psychosomatic complaints such as abdominal pain or back pain.

-Somatic complaints (with the exception of sleep problems) could be another type of stress that occurs significantly less in ADHD sufferers than in non-affected persons (under stress).21 This circumstance could be explained according to the model described in the introduction under 13.
+Somatic complaints (with the exception of sleep problems) could be another type of stress that occurs significantly less in ADHD sufferers than in non-affected people (under stress).24 This circumstance could be explained according to the model described in the introduction under 13.

-However, the studies on this side (at low n) also indicate - earlier to our own astonishment - that somatic stress symptoms are clearly underrepresented in adult ADHD sufferers.
-Exceptions exist only for sleep disturbances (very clearly) as well as exhaustion states and muscle tension (still clearly).
-In contrast, all other somatic stress symptoms are less frequent than in non-affected persons.
+However, the studies on this side (at low n) also indicate - earlier to our own astonishment - that somatic stress symptoms are clearly underrepresented in adults with ADHD.
+The only exceptions are sleep disorders (very clear) and states of exhaustion and muscle tension (still clear).
+In contrast, all other somatic stress symptoms are rarer than in non-affected persons.

 5.1.
 Sexual problems / listlessness

-Sexual problem with decreased libido is a symptom of stress.222324
+Sexual problems with reduced libido are a symptom of stress.252627

-Libido suppression is a direct effect of the stress hormone CRH.2526
+Suppression of the libido is a direct effect of the stress hormone CRH.2829

 Sexual problems or listlessness are not specific ADHD symptoms, but nevertheless occur frequently.
-In ADHD, disturbed sexuality is mentioned as a frequent comorbidity.27 Sexuality is further mentioned as an addictive object and a means of tension relief in ADHD28
+Disordered sexuality is mentioned as a frequent comorbidity in ADHD.30 Sexuality is also mentioned as an addiction and a means of relieving tension in ADHD31

-The number of sexual partners in ADHD is typically increased, and first sex occurs earlier on average than in unaffected individuals.
-A decrease in libido is mentioned in conjunction with medication in ADHD.29
+The number of sexual partners with ADHD is typically increased, and the first sexual intercourse takes place earlier on average than in those not affected.
+A decrease in libido is mentioned in connection with medication for ADHD.32

 5.2.
 Increasing muscle tension

-Increased muscle tension is cited as a symptom of stress.2330
+Increased muscle tension is mentioned as a stress symptom.2633

-The stress benefit of increased muscle tension is reduced risk of injury in combat.
+The stress benefit of increased muscle tension is a reduced risk of injury in combat.

-Increased muscle tone (which usually occurs at night) can lead in the medium term, for example, to considerable back pain and even vertebral blockages.
-Back pain, from this point of view, is often a consequence of stress.
+Increased muscle tone (which usually occurs at night) can, for example, lead to considerable back pain and even vertebral blockages in the medium term.
+Seen in this light, back pain is often a consequence of stress.

-Against this background, it is correct not to understand these as immediate ADHD symptoms.
-This does not change the fact that they are common stress symptoms that can also occur in ADHD.
+With this in mind, it is right not to see these as direct ADHD symptoms.
+This does not change the fact that they are common stress symptoms that can also occur with ADHD.

-Exhaustion is mentioned as a symptom of stress.23
+Exhaustion is mentioned as a symptom of stress.26

 5.4.
 Cardiovascular complaints

-Eating problems are not immediate ADHD symptoms, but often occur comorbidly.
+Eating problems are not direct ADHD symptoms, but often occur comorbidly.

-Obesity is at least twice as common in ADHD as in the unaffected.
+Obesity is at least twice as common in people with ADHD as in those without the disorder.

-Eating disorders are up to 8 times more common in ADHD sufferers than in non-affected individuals
+Eating disorders are up to 8 times more common in people with ADHD than in people without the disorder

 More on this in the article ADHD, obesity and eating disorders.

-At least in adults, there is a strong correlation between obesity and ADHD.31
+There is a strong correlation between obesity and ADHD, at least in adults.34

-ADHD sufferers with obesity show high impulsivity more often than ADHD sufferers with normal weight.
-Impulsivity could be the linking element between obesity and ADHD.32
+ADHD sufferers with obesity are more likely to show high impulsivity than ADHD sufferers of normal weight.
+Impulsivity could be the connecting element between obesity and ADHD.35

-Some people react to stress with changes in weight.
-Weight loss is just as possible as weight gain.
+Some people react to stress by changing their weight.
+Weight loss or weight gain is possible.

-Loss of appetite is a direct effect of the stress hormone CRH.2526
+Loss of appetite is a direct effect of the stress hormone CRH.2829

-Weight gain as a stress response could be interpreted evolutionarily as increased storage of energy in emergency situations.
-Since the stress systems are activated more frequently in ADHD (ADHD-I) or do not switch off cleanly and are therefore permanently activated (ADHD-HI), the obesity, which is more frequent than average in ADHD, could be understood as a stress symptom of correspondingly predisposed affected persons.
+Weight gain as a stress reaction could be interpreted in evolutionary terms as increased storage of energy in emergency situations.
+As the stress systems are activated more frequently in ADHD (ADHD-I) or do not switch off properly and are therefore permanently activated (ADHD-HI), the above-average incidence of obesity in ADHD could be understood as a stress symptom of those affected.

 5.6.
 Headache

-Headache and migraine are not typical ADHD symptoms, but often occur comorbidly.
+Headaches and migraines are not typical ADHD symptoms, but often occur comorbidly.

 5.7.
 Abdominal pain

-Abdominal pain is a typical symptom of stress.2324
+Abdominal pain is a typical symptom of stress.2627

-Frequent colds / infections are a symptom of stress.22 An increased susceptibility to infections is a typical symptom of the approaching end state of burnout.34
+Frequent colds / infections are a symptom of stress.25 An increased susceptibility to infections is a typical symptom of the approaching final state of burnout.37

-Stress hormones (adrenaline, CRH, cortisol) are able to artificially boost the immune system for a certain time.
-For the species of Homo sapiens, it was simply conducive to survival, if in situations of hardship, in which survival had to be fought for, not exactly simple (avoidable) diseases were added.
-The stress hormones adrenaline and CRH therefore cause a (temporary) pro-inflammatory increase in the activity of the immune system.
+Stress hormones (adrenaline, CRH, cortisol) are able to artificially boost the immune system for a certain period of time.
+For the species of Homo sapiens, it was simply conducive to survival if, in situations of need in which survival had to be fought for, not exactly simple (avoidable) diseases were added.
+The stress hormones adrenaline and CRH therefore cause a (temporary) inflammation-promoting increase in the activity of the immune system.

-However, on the one hand, this increase is energy-sapping and, on the other hand, during the first stress pause, it leads to the body now taking the necessary regeneration and starting to actively fight illness - e.g. through fever and other mechanisms with which the body protects itself against pathogens.
+However, on the one hand, this increase is exhausting and, on the other hand, during the first stress break it leads to the body taking the necessary time to regenerate and actively combat illness - e.g. through fever and other mechanisms with which the body protects itself against pathogens.

-This is the reason why professionally stressed people often get sick during the first week of vacation.
+This is the reason why people who are stressed at work often fall ill during the first week of their vacation.

-In addition to its stress symptom-mediating effects, cortisol also has the task of terminating the stress response (by inhibiting the hormones secreted at the beginning of the stress chain and thus limiting its own secretion over time).
-Cortisol simultaneously reduces the pro-inflammatory effects of adrenaline and CRH and instead promotes other immune responses directed primarily against bacteria and parasites.
-Depending on the direction in which the stress systems are out of balance, excessive inflammation (e.g. of the intestinal mucosa in crohn’s disease or of the skin in neurodermatitis) or excessive immune reactions against external pathogens (e.g. allergies) can occur.
+In addition to its effects in mediating stress symptoms, cortisol also has the task of ending the stress reaction (by inhibiting the hormones released at the beginning of the stress chain and thus limiting its own release over time).
+Cortisol also reduces the pro-inflammatory effect of adrenaline and CRH and instead promotes other immune reactions, which are primarily directed against bacteria and parasites.
+Depending on the direction in which the stress systems are out of balance, excessive inflammation (e.g. of the intestinal mucosa in Crohn’s disease or of the skin in neurodermatitis) or excessive immune reactions against external pathogens (e.g. allergies) can occur.

 5.9.
 Increasing respiratory rate

-Increasing respiratory rate is a symptom of stress.2335
+Increasing respiratory rate is a symptom of stress.2638

-6. Individual variance in stress symptoms as a survival advantage for group and genus
+6. Individual variance of stress symptoms as a survival advantage for group and genus

-The parallel occurrence of aggression and fearfulness in similar situations in different individuals is sometimes advantageous for some and sometimes for others.
+The parallel occurrence of aggression and anxiety in similar situations in different individuals is sometimes advantageous for some and sometimes for others.
 The parallel distribution among individuals is a survival advantage for the species.
-If members of a group have different stress responses, this ensures the survival of the group better than if all individuals had the same response.
+If the members of a group have different stress reactions, this ensures the survival of the group better than if all individuals had the same reaction.

-If a particular stress response (e.g., impulsive-aggressive) is less well suited to successfully combat the stressor, only those individuals carrying that stress response phenotype are disadvantaged or at risk of extinction.
-If, on the other hand, the wait-and-flee or play-dead variant is less suitable, these individuals do not survive as well - while the more aggressive individuals have advantages.
+If a particular stress response (e.g. impulsive-aggressive) is less suitable for successfully combating the stressor, only those individuals that carry this stress response phenotype are at a disadvantage or at risk of extinction.
+If, on the other hand, the wait-and-flee or kill variant is less suitable, these individuals do not survive as well - while the more aggressive individuals have advantages.

-In a group, it is also the case that, depending on their personal aptitude, some individuals take charge of solving problems and others do not, thus benefiting the entire group.
+In a group, there is also the fact that, depending on their personal aptitude, some individuals take responsibility for solving different problems, while others do so for the benefit of the group as a whole.

-Different stress response patterns increase the likelihood that at least some individuals in the group will survive.
+Different stress response patterns increase the probability that at least some individuals in the group will survive.

-7. Stress benefits explain difference ADHD / other mental disorders
+7. Stress benefits explain the difference between ADHD and other mental disorders

 Many symptoms of ADHD are functional stress symptoms.
-Functional means that they have a utility for the individual in struggling with a stressor - assuming that there is an acute and massive threat to the individual’s existence.
+Functional means that they have a benefit for the individual in the struggle with a stressor - assuming that there is an acute and massive threat to the existence of the person concerned.

-The symptoms of most other mental disorders (anxiety, depression, compulsion) can be distinguished by the fact that they are usually stress symptoms that have become dysfunctional rather than functional.
-Dysfunctional means that there is no immediate stress benefit of the core symptom(s).
+The symptoms of most other mental disorders (anxiety, depression, compulsion) can be distinguished from the fact that they are usually no longer functional but dysfunctional stress symptoms.
+Dysfunctional means that there is no immediate stress benefit from the core symptom(s).

-The level of listlessness and hopelessness that characterizes depression is not conducive to combating the stressor.
+The degree of listlessness and hopelessness that characterizes depression is not suitable for combating the stressor.

-One could perhaps see a stress benefit in the fact that the active fight against the stressor is now lost, and that it is more conducive to survival to come to terms with this than to continue to fight against the stressor, since this could involve further loss of energy and above all the risk of being killed.
-This would recognizably be a different state of fighting against a stressor.
+One could perhaps still see a stress benefit in the fact that the active fight against the stressor is now lost, and it is then more conducive to survival to accept this than to continue fighting the stressor, as this could involve further energy losses and, above all, the risk of being killed.
+This would be a recognizably different state of fighting a stressor.
 However, this idea possibly overstretches the picture of stress benefit.

 1. Hüther (1997): Biologie der Angst – Wie aus Stress Gefühle werden; u.a.
 S. 18